-Although it is usually a subject that resists and not only for beginning photographers, it is very easy to really understand.
+Although it is usually a subject that resists and not only for beginning photographers, it is effortless to understand.

-Hyperfocal is the minimum distance at which you would have to focus, using a specific focal length (mm) and aperture so that everything comes out in focus from a certain distance to infinity.
+Hyperfocal is the minimum distance you would have to focus, using a specific focal length (mm) and aperture so that everything comes out in focus from a certain distance to infinity.

-I recommend you go deeper in this article I wrote about depth of field and hyperfocal .
+I recommend you go deeper in this article I wrote about the depth of field and hyperfocal.